mhbae-dev/web_project_4/README.md

 - [ ] Add different fonts
 - [ ] Checking the code for cross-compatibility and adding all the necessary vendor prefixes
-- [ ] Designing a form that allows users to submit a comment
-- [ ] Adding further animations/transitions to images and links